Oreseeker/funbox-showcase/README.md

             description: ...,
         }

+Objects for shown cards are presented in declaration of Vue application (line 150 and further in js/scripts.js).
+One can edit product information there.

 Here:
 * **name** - is a product name ('Нямушка' by default).
 String.
 * **portions** - a number of portions in each packaging.
 Number.